ILANZ, In-House Lawyers Association of New Zealand

 Roles & Responsibilities of ILANZ Committee

-Information on standing for and being a Committee member of ILANZ
+Information on standing for and being an ILANZ Committee member

 About ILANZ